codabar

 - Only texts containing digits and the allowed special characters will be considered.

-- Texts must be delimited by one of the four allowed upper-case characters.
 For instance, to encode 1234+5678, the field should contain the following text: A1234+5678B, where A and B are respectively the start and end delimiter and will not be displayed.

 When a value not complying with the above rules is found, the barcode is not displayed.